 But before you do that, remember to check your graphics card design to see if it’s compatible with the cooling system you want to install.

-Additionally, make sure that your graphics card fans are speeding up as it gets hotter.
+Additionally, ensure that your graphics card fans speed up as it gets hotter.
 If not, you might want to install something like MSI Afterburner and tweak the fan speed profile.

 Only run less demanding programs

 Let’s face it: Mediocre graphics cards will never be enough to play the best games.
 If it’s not strong enough to handle the information, you might want to swap your old card for a new one.

 However, graphics cards don’t come cheap.
 A simple solution would be to run less demanding games that won’t strain on it too much.

 After all, a decent gaming experience with a budget graphics card is better than none.